Open accessibility options

 Legal basis

-With the UK's exit from the European Union, the GDPR no longer applies to data transfers there.
-However, the European Commission has decided, based on Article 45 GDPR, that the UK offers an adequate level of protection compared to the GDPR.
-Data transfers there are therefore permissible.
+With the UK's withdrawal from the European Union, the GDPR no longer applies to data transfers to the UK.
+However, the European Commission has decided, based on Article 45 of the GDPR, that the UK offers an adequate level of protection compared to the GDPR.
+Data transfers to the UK are therefore permissible.
 You can view the decision here (download): https://eur-lex.europa.eu/legal-content/DE/TXT/PDF/?uri=CELEX:32021D1772

-You can learn more about the data processed through the use of GoSquared Analytics in the Privacy Policy at https://www.gosquared.com/legal/privacy/ .
+You can find out more about the data processed through the use of GoSquared Analytics in the Privacy Policy at https://www.gosquared.com/legal/privacy/.

 Audio & Video Introduction